 - The music is usually printed in landscape format rather than portrait, to minimize the number of times you need to track back to the beginning of the next line, and so that the top of the page is less far away from your hands, if you are a keyboard player.

 Your preferred sizes and layout can be set up and applied to all your pieces.
-Reading may still have its hassles but your music will appear in a consistent format and you can develop learning routines which may help.
+Reading may still present difficulties but your music will appear in a consistent format and you can develop learning routines which may help.

 - General guidelines for clear and large print are published by UKAAF (UK Association for Accessible Formats) and may be found on page 59 of G003: Creating Clear Print and Large Print Documents.This document is available as a free download from the UKAAF large print page.

 - For those working directly with partially sighted musicians, there is more detailed advice about assessing requirements for MSN and producing these in G009: Modified Stave Notation: Meeting individual needs for large print music.
 This document is available as a free download from the UKAAF music page.

 If you have a music software package yourself, experiment with the engraving rules and see what changes you can make, both on screen and for printing.
 If you don't have the software, see if friends, family, or a local society can help.
 The local society may have a link with a school or college with suitable software.

 If you don't use a computer and there is no one locally who can help, the RNIB Transcription Centre Southwest may be able to modify your original print copy.
 They can send you a sample booklet of different layouts, formats, and sizes.
 You can then discuss your requirements with the people who make the modifications.
 For further details, please contact RNIB Transcription Centre South West:

 - By email: [email protected]

 For some partially sighted musicians, there are advantages to having the music on an electronic music stand.